-The Honest Kitchen’s ‘Force’ brand of dog food and ‘Prowl’ cat food contain USDA ‘free-range’ human-grade chicken.
-The supplier of The Honest Kitchen’s chicken is Petaluma Poultry, which has received a ‘Step Three’ in the Whole Foods Gap Rating for humanely raised meats, which is a reasonable and better alternative to conventional farming methods.
-Both are grain free but do contain sweet potatoes.
-The food has a consistency of dry dirt which you should add water to, and it has a vegetable-ly scent to it.
-This food also makes a good additive to pelleted or raw food diets.
-The Honest Kitchen offers other freeze-dried foods with turkey, chicken, beef and fish.
+The Honest Kitchen’s dog food and cat food contains USDA free-range human-grade chicken.
+Both are grain-free but do contain sweet potatoes.
+The supplier of The Honest Kitchen’s chicken is Petaluma Poultry, which has received a "Step 3" in the Whole Foods Gap Rating for humanely raised meats, offering a reasonable and better alternative to conventional farming methods.

 Addiction Pet Foods (Brushtail)

-A raw dehydrated option containing the wild-caught brushtail (Trichosurus vulpecula) in which the website states that this prominent marsupial decimates forests, making it an environmentally friendly choice.
-This is also an option for pets with allergies.
+This is a raw, dehydrated option containing the wild-caught brushtail (Trichosurus vulpecula).
+The website states that this prominent marsupial decimates forests, making it an environmentally-friendly choice.
+This is also a good option for pets with allergies.

-Product description: Raw, farm-raised, cage-free chicken, Raw, naturally raised, cage-free poultry, Raw, grass-fed venison, Raw, farm-raised rabbit, Raw, naturally raised beef, Raw, naturally raised, cage-free poultry, Raw, naturally raised lamb, Raw, wild Alaskan salmon & raw, naturally raised beef.
+Raw, farm-raised, cage-free chicken, Raw, naturally raised, cage-free poultry, Raw, grass-fed venison, Raw, farm-raised rabbit, Raw, naturally raised beef, Raw, naturally raised, cage-free poultry, Raw, naturally raised lamb, Raw, wild Alaskan salmon & raw, naturally raised beef.

-Blue Buffalo Adult Free Range Lamb & Brown Rice
+Blue Buffalo Adult Free-Range Lamb and Brown Rice

-This food contains New Zealand free-range lamb and is free of hormones, antibiotic and steroids.
+This food contains New Zealand free-range lamb and is free of hormones, antibiotics, and steroids.
 Lamb is generally raised with superior standards in New Zealand.
-This food is not grain free.
+This food is not grain-free, however.
 Blue Buffalo brands can be easily found in chain pet stores.

 Addition Dry Pet Foods

-Meats are obtained from healthy game animals such as salmon, venison, kangaroo, lamb and brushtail.
-This food is grain-free with oats or potatoes, and contains supplemental additives.
-This brand also is suitable for dogs and cats with allergies to certain meats.
+Addition Dry Pet Foods uses meats that are obtained from healthy game animals such as salmon, venison, kangaroo, lamb, and brushtail.
+This food is grain-free with oats or potatoes and contains supplemental additives.
+This brand is also suitable for dogs and cats with allergies to certain meats.

-A leader in free-range meats and/or wild caught fish in a dry food, plus other healthy plant-based ingredients with minimal potato content (the food is grain free).
-The ingredients are varied, each containing many different protein sources (up to 6 red/white meats and 3 different types of eggs in regional red).
-I would just like to caution potential buyers that some people have found some brands of this food to be ‘too rich' (especially the brand ‘regional red’ which is very high in protein) and have reported symptoms such as diarrhea.
-My senior dog did fine with Orijen’s ‘6 fish’ but has experienced issues with the impressive ingredients of regional red.
+My senior dog did fine with ORIJEN's "6 Fish" but experienced issues with the impressive ingredients of Regional Red.
 It would be best to experiment with smaller quantities first, and if problems arise, try diluting the foods with other brands.
-Acana is better for less active or older dogs.
+ACANA is better for less active or older dogs.
 This brand is not inexpensive, but deals can be found online.

-Consider adding canned food to your pet’s diet if they are only receiving dry food to add much needed moisture content.
+Consider adding canned food to your pet’s diet if they are only receiving dry food.
+This will add much-needed moisture content.
 Be advised that canned food commonly has low protein values and should not constitute most of your pet’s meals.

 Newman’s Own Organics (Canned Organic Beef Formula)